BlcMed/pmmp-ocr-pipeline/README.md

-# Data Transformation Pipeline for Portail Marocain des Marchés Publics
+# ETL for Portail Marocain des Marchés Publics
 ![Pipeline Overview](assets/pipeline_overview.png)

 This project focuses on transforming raw data sourced from the *Portail Marocain des Marchés Publics* (process verbals des appel d'offres) into structured data ready for analysis.
 The pipeline consists of several stages, utilizing various tools and libraries, including the **Textify Docs** library for text extraction and processing.